vaishnavi9075/VSD_SoC-PD_using_open_source_EDA_tools/README.md

 *Here are some sources used in this workshop:

-1.YOSYS : Synthesis
+1.YOSYS : Synthesis.

-2.Graywolf :Placement
+2.Graywolf :Placement.

-3.Qrouter : Routing
+3.Qrouter : Routing.

-4.Qflow : RTL2GDS integration
+4.Qflow : RTL2GDS integration.

-5.Netgen : LVS
+5.Netgen : LVS.
 6.OpenSTA & Opentimer : Prelayout & postlayout Static Timing Analysis.

 ## Table of Contents